ctessum/uiuc_website/content/authors/manavmehra/_index.md

 ---
 # Display name
-title: Xiaokai Yang
+title: Manav Mehra

 # Username (this should match the folder name)
 authors:
-- xiaokaiyang
+- manavmehra

 # Is this the primary user of the site?
 superuser: false